khaiwyon/materials/setting_up/README.md

-# Full Stack Web Development Materials

-## Setting up your first Rails Project
+# Setting up your first Rails Project

 - Start by typing ``` rails new -T your-app-name --database=postgresql ```